vinceskahan/v5wiki/WeeWX-V4-user-defined-types.md

 #### Calculating aggregates

-The user should override the member function `get_aggregate`:
+To calculate a custom aggregation, the user should override the member function `get_aggregate`:

     class MyTypes(XTypes):